 In 1847 W. G. Armstrong & Company bought 5.5 acres (22,000 square metres) of land alongside the river at Elswick, near Newcastle, and began to build a factory there.
 In 1850 the company produced 45 cranes and two years later, 75.
 It averaged 100 cranes per year for the rest of the century.
 To begin over 300 men were employed at the works but by 1863 this had risen to 3,800.

 In 1854 Armstrong invented the Armstrong Gun.
-He had heard of the problems the British had during the Crimean War of manuevering its heavy field guns.
+He had heard of the problems the British had during the Crimean War of manoeuvering its heavy field guns.
 He built a breech-loading gun with a strong, rifled barrel made from wrought iron wrapped around a steel inner lining, designed to fire a shell rather than a ball.
-Armsrong surrendered the patent to the British Government and was kinghted in 1859.
+Armstrong surrendered the patent to the British Government and was knighted in 1859.

-From 1863 Armstrong became less involved in the day to day running of his company and he moved to Cragside.
-Armstrong entertained several eminent guests at Cragside, including the Shah of Persia, the King of Siam, the Prime Minister of China and the Prince and Princess of Wales.
+From 1863 Armstrong became less involved in the day to day running of his company and he began developing the Cragside estate, moving there permanently in 1875.
+He entertained several eminent guests there, including the Shah of Persia, the King of Siam, the Prime Minister of China and the Prince and Princess of Wales.

 See also the article in Wikipedia